caseyandersonrhs/L2-DTE-website/README.md

 Files for my website project.

 This is my read me file.
 I am going to use it for notes and things I need to remember.
+Due date is next Friday - 5th of July